judekanjamala/RelRL/README.md

 _under active development_, is a reimplementation intended to be used for experimenting with encodings and adding additional features.

+## Documentation

+The relational program logic and a high level description of WhyRel can be found in this research paper: http://arxiv.org/abs/1910.14560 The first version of the paper describes the previous version of WhyRel.

 ## Installation